-- To expose you to an area of active research in the School - To expose you to a very hands-on, applied area of Statistics - To give you a firm grounding in the basics of techniques for analysing environmental data... - ... but also to bring you bang up-to-date with current research ideas - Quite a niche area of research, but along the way we will have to get to grips with some more generic statistical tools - Independent project: will be based on a recently-published article in the field
+- To expose you to an area of active research in the School - To expose you to a very hands-on, applied area of Statistics - To give you a firm grounding in the basics of techniques for analysing environmental data... - ... but also to bring you bang up-to-date with current research ideas - Quite a niche area of research, but along the way we will have to get to grips with some more generic statistical tools - Assignment 3: part A open-ended data response; part B - based on a recently-published paper in the field of extremes